 SET variable_name = value;

 10 after the assignment.

-SELECT INTO statement to assign the result of a query to a variable.
-Notice that the query must return a scalar value.
+SELECT INTO statement to assign the result of a query to a variable as shown in the following example:

 SELECT INTOstatement to assign the

 productCountvariable the number of products selected from the

 A variable has its own scope that defines its lifetime.
 If you declare a variable inside a stored procedure, it will be out of scope when the

 When you declare a variable inside the block